 PersonalLoans.com Review (2020)

 PersonalLoans.com is not a direct lender, which means it doesn't issue loans or service them.
-Instead, it's a website that allows borrowers to get loan offers from a variety of lenders.
+Instead, it's a website that allows borrowers to get a loan offer from a variety of lenders.

-The site is free to use, which is a great perk if you're shopping for a loan and want the ability to compare different offers without the hassle of going from lender to lender.
+The site is free to use, which is a great perk if you're shopping for a loan and want the ability to submit a single loan request without the hassle of going from lender to lender.
 Borrowers can get anywhere between $1,000 and $35,000, and interest rates vary between 5.99% and 35.99%.

 The lenders in the PersonalLoans.com network offer unsecured installment loans, which means you don't need collateral and you can pay back the loan in monthly installments.
 Repayment periods vary from 90 days to 72 months.